andkrau/NuanceResurrection/README.md

 ## History

 **version 0.6.7:**
-- FINALLY, T3K can be played with no hangs on music transitions, and with proper music looping (see GameCompatibility.txt though for the caveats)!
+- FINALLY, T3K can be played with no hangs on music transitions, and with proper music looping!
+  Also the level select hang (with DynamicCompiler enabled) is resolved (see GameCompatibility.txt/MPE3PacketHack-option though for the caveats)!
 - Merlin Racing's AI drivers now follow the course as intended (with DynamicCompiler enabled).
 - Add Linux port with CMake build system, X11/GLX backend and miniaudio audio output.
 - Add libretro port.